teleivo/cs143/README.md

 ## TODO

-* fix the symbolic links in each assignment.
-The mycoolc, my... use `./lexer` and so forth which don't always exist so fail.
-As they are prefixed with my I guess the intetion is they only use my implementations.
-How to then add the reference impl next to it

-* how should `mycool` work in each assignment? it uses files that don't exist
+* try fresh checkout of the project and follow instructions to see if they work
+* add license from course/uni? at least link to it
+* make repo public
 * mention paths and other issues related to not running this in a VM